Skip to content

 Students who qualify before Year 10 must submit a letter of application to their Head of Year, outlining why they deserve the award.
 Once awarded, the Gold Tie should be worn with pride.

-Students are encouraged to take initiative and actively engage in all strands, providing evidence of their contributions through photographs or written documentation signed by a staff member.
+Students are encouraged to take initiative and actively engage in all strands, providing evidence of their contributions through photographs or written documentation, signed off by a staff member.

 Scroll to see more columns